History of personal computers: The Front Panel

 A front panel, consisting of LEDs and toggle switches, was a distinctive feature of many 1970s personal computers that is not usually seen on modern machines.
 The panel could be used to enter programs into the machine, but the process is particularly laborious.
 A memory address can be set on the toggle switches in binary, then this is followed by the data to be stored at that memory location, also set in binary via the switches.
 The rows of LEDs can be used to display the contents of a specific memory address.

 In some respects the front panel was simply a continuation of a common feature supplied on minicomputers of the time, but it did have some practical uses.
 Keyboards, displays and terminals were very expensive peripherals and the front panel represented a cheap way to interact with the computer that could be supplied with the machine as standard.
 A hobbyist could then immediately make some use of their new purchase out of the box.

-Additionally, the front panel would often be used for bootstrapping.
+The front panel was often used for bootstrapping.
 When initially switched on, a computer needs to understand how to read its initial program (such as an operating system) from disk.
 The earliest machines did not contain the relevant software to do this and the machine would do nothing at all when initially powered on.
 A simple program informing the machine how to read a larger program from attached storage could be entered on the front panel.